Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: System Model and Preliminaries

 The proof is given in Appendix \ref{sub:Proof-StrongPareto}.

-In Section \ref{sec:Main-Results}, we will characterize the Pareto optimal input covariance matrices based on a rate duality between the achievable rate regions of the forward and reverse links.
+In Section \ref{sec:Main-Results}, we establish a rate duality between the achievable rate regions of the forward and reverse links.
 The reverse links are obtained by reversing the directions of the forward links and replacing the channel matrices by their conjugate transposes.
 The coupling matrix for the reverse links is the transpose of that for the forward links.
-We use the notation $\hat{}$ to denote the corresponding terms in the reverse links.
-For example, in the reverse links of the B-MAC network in Fig. \ref{fig:sysFig1}, $T_{2}/T_{3}$ ($R_{1}/R_{2}$) becomes the receiver (transmitter), and $\mathbf{\hat{x}}_{2}$ is decoded after $\hat{\mathbf{x}}_{3}$ and $\mathbf{\hat{x}}_{1}$ is encoded after $\hat{\mathbf{x}}_{2}$, if in the forward links, $\mathbf{x}_{3}$ is encoded after $\mathbf{x}_{2}$ and $\mathbf{x}_{2}$ is decoded after $\mathbf{x}_{1}$.
-The interference-plus-noise covariance matrix of reverse link $l$ is And the rate of reverse link $l$ is given by
+We use the notation $\hat{}$ to denote the terms in the reverse links.
+The interference-plus-noise covariance matrix of reverse link $l$ is